 And if anyone sins,

 Should a Christian sin, he has the wherewithal to address his sin – a Lawyer in heaven who satisfied the absolute demands of the Father’s absolute being.

 we have an Advocate

 The words “we have” indicate that the advocacy of Jesus begins at the moment we commit a single sin.
-Jesus instantaneously and constantly is at our disposal whether we realize it or not.
-This is true regardless whether we appreciate or not.
+Jesus instantaneously and constantly is at our disposal, whether we realize it or not.
+This is true, regardless of whether we appreciate it or not.
 He will always come to our side to help us with our sin issue before an absolute God.

 The word “advocate” occurs 5 times in the Greek New Testament.
 Other occurrences translate it by “comforter.”
 All 4 of the other occurrences refer to the Holy Spirit.